University of Innsbruck: Programs

 The university sees itself as a comprehensive university and covers a wide range of subjects with about 150 programs in 16 faculties: from architecture to zoology.

 The university offers 41 bachelor's degree programs including teacher training programs, 60 master's degree programs, 4 diploma programs and 26 PhD/doctoral degree programs (as of the academic year 2022/23) in the fields of architecture, humanities, natural sciences, law, social sciences and economics, as well as theology and technical sciences.

 For the bachelor's degree programs in architecture, biology, computer science, pharmacy, psychology, economics, the teacher training programs, the diploma program in international economics, and the master's degree programs in psychology, pharmaceutical sciences, and peace and conflict studies, special admission regulations apply prior to general admission.
 However, admission procedures are currently suspended for a majority of these studies.

 Many studies can be supplemented with freely selectable packages on a wide variety of specializations such as digitalization, sustainability, media or corporate communications.
 A two-semester extension study program can be used to expand subject-specific competencies thematically.
 Currently, the university offers extension studies in entrepreneurship, computer science and scientific computing.

 The Digital Science Center (DiSC), founded in 2019, teaches students digital skills.
 These range from programming languages to skills in data management and analysis to non-technical aspects of digitization.

 After the separation of the Faculty of Medicine in 2004, medical studies are offered at the Medical University of Innsbruck.

 In October 2021, a controversy arose about a Peace Studies course.
 As a result, the university management declared that, despite the name Master's program, it was not a regular master program, but an extraordinary course on peace, development, security and international conflict transformation.

 Since 2022, a regular master's program in Peace and Conflict studies is taught at the university.
 In 2023, Rina Alluri was inaugurated as the new UNESCO Chair of Peace Studies.

 Student representation

 The Austrian Students' Association (ÖH) is the legal representation of all students in Austria.
-All students are automatically members of the ÖH and pay an fee of 21,20 Euro (incl.
+All students are automatically members of the ÖH and pay a fee of 21,20 Euro (incl.
 0,70 Euro for insurance) per semester (WS2022/2023), which is collected together with the tuition fee by the study department of the university.